kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 ### Disable MirrorMaker

-If MirrorMaker is running in a Kafka operator instance then to disable that scale the MirrorMaker pod count to 0, using the following command:
+To disable MirrorMaker, scale the pod count to 0, using the following command:

 ```sh